-These trenches were positioned along the slopes and base of a dry valley.
+These trenches were positioned along the slopes and base of a roughly N-S orientated dry valley towards the centre of Area 1.
 A substantial colluvial deposit was recorded at the foot of the slopes and mechanically excavated at the northern (Trench 18) and southern (Trench 23) ends of the valley, where it exceeded 1.2 m in depth.
-The colluvium was archaeologically sterile, containing no charcoal or artefactual material.
+The colluvium was archaeologically sterile, containing no charcoal or artefactual material, and is assessed as being the result of ancient natural soil creep and slope wash into this natural valley.